MattB-242/Lattice_Invariance/README.md

 **Working with Projected Forms**

-Projected Form objects should be entered simply as a list [x, y].
+Projected Form (PF2) objects should be entered  as a list [x, y] followed by a value +/-1 or 0.
 The following methods are available:

+*qs_plot* will return the co-ordinates of the projected form in the quotient square.

 *pf_chirality* returns the signed L_inf or L_2 chirality measure for the projected form depending on whether dtype is set to 0 or 2.
 Any other setting of dtype will return an error message.

 *root_from_pf2* will return the signed root form derived from an input projected form

-*lattice_from_pf2* will return the 2D latice reconstituted from an input projected form
+*lattice_from_pf2* will return the 2D lattice reconstituted from an input projected form

-[The following Root Form methods are planned for future updates]

-*find_nearest_achiral_pf* will take a value q return the point that is L_q - closest to the boundary of the quotient triangle.
-If q=0 the Chebyshev distance will be returned.

 **Working with Lattices**